Whitworth Home Page > Conference Services >

 - Lied Center for the Visual Arts – The Lied Center for the Visual Arts includes large-well-lit teaching studios for ceramics and sculpture, drawing, mixed media, painting and printmaking.
 The building features a computer graphics laboratory, two galleries and interior view corridors as well as exterior views to the center of campus and toward the mountains to the north.

-- Westminster Hall – Westminster Hall is home to the English, modern languages, theology, kinesiology and athletic department offices.
+- Westminster Hall – Westminster Hall is home to the English, world languages & cultures, theology, kinesiology and athletic department offices.
 It includes six classrooms, with capacities ranging from 9-40 people, as well as one conference room with a capacity of 18.

 - Robinson Science Hall – Robinson Science Hall is a 63,000-square-foot biology/chemistry building with state-of-the-art laboratories, instrumentation and research facilities.